 Books and Resources

-I found the following books to be particularly helpful (see my Links page for web-sites):
+I found the following books to be particularly helpful:

 The Human Side of Cancer, Living with Hope, Coping with Uncertainty, by Jimmie C. Holland, M. D.; For more than twenty years, Dr. Holland has pioneered the study of psychological problems of cancer patients and their families -- whom she calls "the real experts."
 In The Human Side of Cancer, she shares what she has learned from all of them about facing their life-threatening illness and what truly helps along the cancer journey.
 This book is the next best thing to sitting in Dr. Holland's office and talking with her about the uncertainty and anxiety elicited by this disease.
 And it is a book that inspires hope -- through stories of the simple courage of ordinary people confronting cancer.